Solomon-S/TranslationApp/README.md

     - Find Gradle near the top right of the IDE
     - Tasks --> Application --> Run

-*Configurations:*
+**Configurations:**
+1. Obtaining Your API Key:

+This project requires a Cloud Translation API key.
+To obtain your google api key:
+- Create a Google Cloud account  and set up a project
+- Enable the Cloud Translation api
+- Create your api credentials

+2. Implementing Your API Key

-This project uses a configuration file to store the Google API key.
+This project uses a configuration file to store the Cloud Translation API key.
 To set up your local configuration:
-1. Create a `config.properties` file in the `src/main/resources/` directory as a project resource directory
+- Open the `config.properties` file in the `src/main/resources/` directory.
-2. Include the following:
-api.key=YourAPIKey123
-(replace YourAPIKey123 with your actual API key.
+- Replace the value for api.key=YourAPIKey123 with your Cloud Translation API key

-Note not to include any additional spaces)
+## Additional Notes
+- It is recommended that you navigate the app in full screen for optimal experience.
+- You may receive a warning about Google Credentials but this can be ignored as it has no impact on the program's functionality.
-3. If accent marks are not showing up properly try:
+- If accent marks are not showing up properly try:
 -     Go to Help > Edit Custom VM Options then paste:
 -     Dconsole.encoding=UTF-8
 -     Dfile.encoding=UTF-8

-## Additional Notes
-- It is recommended that you navigate the app in full screen for optimal experience.
-- You may receive a warning about Google Credentials but this can be ignored as it has no impact on the program's functionality.